RBF-HS: Recursive Best-First Hitting Set Search: Related Work

 In terms of the above-mentioned dimensions, RBF-HS and HBF-HS are best-first, complete, stateless, conflict-based, black-box, and on-the-fly.
-Moreover, RBF-HS is worst-case linear-space whereas HBF-HS is not.\footnote{Although a linear-space guarantee in not given for HBF-HS, note that HBF-HS is nevertheless meant to be an improved variant of RBF-HS which ``is allowed'' to consume more than a linear amount of memory in order to reduce computation time.} We now discuss diagnosis algorithms related to the ones proposed in this work and point out crucial differences wrt.\ the enumerated dimensions.
-Specifically, these related algorithms can be categorized into \emph{compilation-based} (not black-box; can be polynomial-space or linear-space, but only under certain circumstances), \emph{duality-based} (either not best-first or not linear-space) and \emph{best-first search} (whenever sound and complete, then exponential-space) approaches:
+Moreover, RBF-HS is worst-case linear-space whereas HBF-HS is not.
+However, although no linear-space guarantee is given for HBF-HS, the latter is nevertheless meant to be an improved variant of RBF-HS which ``is allowed'' to consume more than a linear amount of memory in order to reduce computation time.
+The diagnosis algorithms most closely related to the ones proposed in this work can be divided into \emph{compilation-based}, \emph{duality-based}, and \emph{best-first} ones, which we discuss in more detail next:\footnote{\ref{apx:related_works_in_heuristic_search} provides a review of other, more general memory-limited search algorithms that are related to RBF-HS and HBF-HS, but do not focus on diagnosis computation.}